How to prevent melanoma

 Melanoma is one of the most serious and life threatening forms of skin cancer.
 Melanoma makes up less than 3% of all skin cancer diagnosis but accounts for 75% of skin cancer deaths.
 Melanoma is largely preventable.

-Melanoma prevention = UV Protection and Early Detection
+Melanoma prevention = UV protection + early detection

 Before you can protect yourself from UV, it is important to know what UV is, and what it isn’t.
+UV stands for ultraviolet.
 UV radiation is not the temperature.
-Infact, there is no link between the UV level and how hot or cold the temperature is.
+In fact, there is no link between the UV level and how hot or cold the temperature is.

-UV is actually wavelength electromagnetic energy radiating from the sun that penetrates through the earth’s atmosphere and reaches the surface, where humans exist.
+UV is actually electromagnetic energy radiating from the sun at a dangerously short intense-energy wavelength that penetrates through the earth’s atmosphere and reaches the surface, where humans live.
 When energy radiates from the sun, the shorter the wavelength, the more energetic.
 And the more energetic the wavelength, the more damaging it is for people when it reaches the earth’s surface in sufficient quantities.

 Burning or tanning are the skin’s natural response when skin cells are exposed to UV.